nus-cs2103-AY2425S1/tp/docs/Testing.md

 1. *Unit tests* targeting the lowest level methods/classes.<br>
    e.g. `seedu.hireme.commons.util.StringUtilTest`
-2. *Integration tests* that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+1. *Integration tests* that are checking the integration of multiple code units (those code units are assumed to be working).<br>
    e.g. `seedu.hireme.storage.StorageManagerTest`
-3. *Hybrids of unit and integration tests.
+1. *Hybrids of unit and integration tests*.
 These test are checking multiple code units as well as how they are connected together.<br>
    e.g. `seedu.hireme.logic.LogicManagerTest`